LawtonSoft/SocialCite/README.md

 It's easier than ever to make a website with other CMSs, but are the tools adequate for your needs?

-SocialCite uses its sister project, the PHP implimentation of Fram3w0rk, a project designed to unify cross-language differences.
+SocialCite utilizes a MVC framework style approach and is built using its sister project, the PHP implimentation of Fram3w0rk, a project designed to unify cross-language differences.
 (Currently being developed in PHP and Python flavors.)

 Desktop & mobile optimized